CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_qiime2.md

 Metadata is information about your samples (e.g. date collected, patient age, sex, pH, etc).
 This information should be contained within a single spreadsheet that has samples as rows and variables as columns.

-In order to use QIIME, you **must** have your mapping file correctly formatted.
+In order to use QIIME, you **must** have your mapping spreadsheet correctly formatted.
 Set this file up as a google sheet, using [this example]().
 In order to check whether your file is correctly formatted, use the [Keemei plugin](keemei.qiime2.org) for google sheets.
-Once Keemei says your metadata file is correctly formatted, you're ready to proceed.
+Once Keemei says your spreadsheet is correctly formatted for QIIME2, you're ready to proceed.

-move your metadata file into your working directory on a computer with QIIME2 installed, and inspect further if you want using:
+Create a .txt version of your metadata spreadsheet and save in your working directory on a computer with QIIME2 installed.
+You can then inspect further if you want using:

 ```
 qiime tools inspect-metadata [filename]